 (14) A detailer shall keep a record of every sample received or supplied by him and shall preserve all records so kept together with consignment notes, invoices, advice notes and request forms relating thereto, for not less than 2 years.

-(15) Upon receiving a written request from the Commissioner of Health a detailer shall submit all records of samples received and delivered and shall make an account of those samples to the Commissioner of Health or a person authorised in accordance with section 54 of the Act.
+(15) Upon receiving a written request from the CEO a detailer shall submit all records of samples received and delivered and shall make an account of those samples to the CEO or a person authorised in accordance with section 54 of the Act.

 (16) For the purposes of this regulation —